treojs/idb-schema/Readme.md

 ### schema.clone()

-Make a deep copy of current schema.
+Make a deep clone of current schema.
-It's useful, when you need to support 2 different schemas with the same initial structure.

 ## License